brunomaga/brunomaga.github.io/faq.md

 - What are GANs and what are the challenges in training them?
 What's the loss function?
   - Model collapse, Discriminator lean too fast, therefore the gradients are too small in the discriminator
 - Describe the loss function of a GAN.
+- What are latent variables?
+- Whats the goal of Variational Inference?
 - What are VAEs and what are the challenges in training them?
 What's the loss function?
   - reparametrization trick.
 - Describe the loss function of a VAE.